airshipit/airship-in-a-bottle/docs/source/code-conventions.rst

    least) test of the image's functionality.
 -  ``run_images`` performs the inidividual run_{component_name} targets for
    projects that produce more than one image.

-Other makefile targets may exist.
-A ``test`` endpoint is encouraged.
+-  ``tests`` to invoke linting tests (e.g. PEP-8) and unit tests for the components in the project

 For projects that are Python based, the makefile targets typically reference tox commands, and those projects will include a tox.ini defining the tox targets.
 Note that tox.ini files will reside inside the source directories for modules within the project, but a top-level tox.ini may exist at the root of the repository that includes the necessary targets to build documentation.

 Documentation
 ~~~~~~~~~~~~~